Azure/azure-powershell/src/Billing/docs/latest-2019-04-30/Get-AzMarketplace.md

 ### -Scope
 The scope associated with marketplace operations.
-This includes '/subscriptions/{subscriptionId}/' for subscription scope, '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}' for resourceGroup scope, '/providers/Microsoft.Billing/billingAccounts/{billingAccountId}' for Billing Account scope, '/providers/Microsoft.Billing/departments/{departmentId}' for Department scope, '/providers/Microsoft.Billing/enrollmentAccounts/{enrollmentAccountId}' for EnrollmentAccount scope and '/providers/Microsoft.Management/managementGroups/{managementGroupId}' for Management Group scope.
+This includes '/subscriptions/{subscriptionId}/' for subscription scope, '/providers/Microsoft.Billing/billingAccounts/{billingAccountId}' for Billing Account scope, '/providers/Microsoft.Billing/departments/{departmentId}' for Department scope, '/providers/Microsoft.Billing/enrollmentAccounts/{enrollmentAccountId}' for EnrollmentAccount scope and '/providers/Microsoft.Management/managementGroups/{managementGroupId}' for Management Group scope.
 For subscription, billing account, department, enrollment account and ManagementGroup, you can also add billing period to the scope using '/providers/Microsoft.Billing/billingPeriods/{billingPeriodName}'.
 For e.g.
 to specify billing period at department scope use '/providers/Microsoft.Billing/departments/{departmentId}/providers/Microsoft.Billing/billingPeriods/{billingPeriodName}'